Three-click rule

+The principle of the “three-click rule” is often used to test the user-friendliness of a program or application.
+The implementation of the rule of three clicks is evident in the design of modern day operating systems and applications where users can complete most tasks from starting the computer or app and completing a desired task in less than three clicks.

+In 2024, the Federal Trade Commission announced a "click-to-cancel" rule that would online sellers to simplify the process for users to cancel services.
+This involved both transparent communication around cancellation and simplifying the user experience of canceling an online service.

 Criticism

 The three click rule has been challenged by usability test results, which have shown that the number of clicks needed to access the desired information affects neither user satisfaction, nor success rate.

 In eCommerce websites, the rule can often be detrimental as in order to adhere to the rule, products on offer to customers must be grouped into categories that are far too large to be easily browsed.